REVANTH-2-0-0-4/react/reactfibrearchitecture.md

 ## 1. Reconciliation Phase
 **Reconciliation** is the process through which React determines what changes need to be made to the user interface, handled by the **reconciler**.
-- **React Fiber**: React Fiber is a reimplementation of the reconciler.
+- **React Fiber**: .
 It enhances the rendering process by allowing React to pause and resume work, enabling better performance and smoother updates.
 Fiber provides features like prioritizing updates and handling complex animations more efficiently.
 -  for example if the user is interacting with the ui ( lets say scrolling )then its really important to update the screen , than processing the api fetch which can also happen later
+- How this is done  , so basically before the introduction of react fiber,  all the changes was talking place at the same time , all the rerendering tasks are hanled by the  BROWSERS STACK , but  we need the prioritising of the tasks  right ? so we  react came up with its own staack , since  we cant change the working of the browser's stack , the new stack introuced by the stack is called as a virtual stack frame.
+- this virtual stack frame consists of a priority wise levles , and  each level is called a frame
  ## 2. Rendering Phase
 **Rendering** is the phase where the reconciler’s findings are used to update the actual user interface, handled by the **renderer**.
 This separation of rerendering and reconciliation phase is  to make it accessible via multiple platforms lie web and app applications , the reconciliation logic is same  for the web and the app applications but the rerenderer is different for the native , ios and the web applicatios

 ### Key Aspects of Rendering:
 - **Actual DOM Updates**: The renderer updates the real DOM based on the reconciliation results.
-- **React Fiber**: React Fiber is a reimplementation of the reconciler that allows React to pause and resume work, enhancing performance and enabling smoother updates.
+- **React Fiber**: React Fiber is a reimplementation of the stack that allows React to pause and resume work, enhancing performance and enabling smoother updates.
 It provides features like prioritizing updates and managing complex animations efficiently.
+- so react fiber is a re implementation of the browsers stack , it is  not the re implementation of the reconciliation algorithm , both are different things

 ---